prprprus/viola/README.md

 Package is uploaded on [PyPI](https://pypi.org/project/viola/)

-You can install with pip
+You can install with pip:

 ```
 $ pip install viola